usmaanalii/javascript/JavaScript30/analysis.md

 ### Flag variable

-These can be used to control the flow of a method of piece of functionality.
+These can be used to control the flow of a method or other piece of functionality.
 They are mainly used to hold a value such as `true` until some condition changes and it is changed.

 ``` javascript
 let isDown = false;